 Ezra HorekAbout the Authors:

-Ezra Horak is a lifelong (basically) stutterer with late diagnosed ADHD who lives in the state of Oregon.
+Ezra Horak is a lifelong (basically) stutterer who lives in the USA.
 They run the popular platform Stutterology, where their mission is education and advocacy from a stuttering perspective – for SLPs, for parents and guardians, for allies, for strangers… and of course, for fellow people who stutter.
 They have been involved with various stuttering non-profits for 10 years, and currently serve as co-chair of the board for SPACE: Stuttering, People, Arts, Community, Education.
 Their interests outside stuttering are limited but mostly include researching family history and hanging out with their cats.
-Check them out on instagram or facebook at @Stutterology.
+Check them out on instagram or facebook at @Stutterology

 Aidan Sank